Warm Springs Addiction, Treatment, & Change (WATCh) Program

 Grief Group:

 WATCh uses a program written by one of its former counselors, Beverly Welo, titled: Life Beyond Loss: A workbook for Incarcerated Men and Picking Up the Pieces: A Workbook for Incarcerated Women.
-These groups address the grief and loss issues that many of our clients face.
+These groups address the grief and loss issues that many of our Family Members face.
 Individuals are referred by their primary treatment team and the group typically lasts two months.

 Women's and men's Issues: